For general enquiries contact: firstname.lastname@example.org

 We have many exciting adventures planned for Junior Repertory.
 We will keep you posted - be sure to keep in touch with what the Theatre is up to on www.maitlandreptheatre.org

-The 2014 Junior Repertory production will be "Toad of Toad Hall".
-Nine performances will be held in June/July 2014.
+The 2014 Junior Repertory production was "Toad of Toad Hall".
+Nine performances played to appreciative audiences in June/July 2014.